mathiscode/next-k8s/README.md

 - `pnpm publish:quick`: for easy testing, commit, patch, and publish all packages
 - `pnpm docker:build`: build the docker images for all packages
 - `pnpm docker:push`: push the docker images for all packages

-## Requirements

-- Kubernetes cluster running with ingress-nginx
-  - With minikube, use `pnpm setup:minikube` and `pnpm setup:secrets` scripts
-- Hostfile mapping from skaffold.local to cluster IP
-  - Alternatively, update domain name in configuration

 ## Notable files